phi-grib/RAcountServer/README.md

 ## Download

 - Download zip file

 or

 - `git clone https://github.com/phi-grib/RAcountServer.git`

+or for SSH-key access,

+- `git clone git@github.com:phi-grib/RAcountServer.git`

 ## Install

+Change to the project working directory

+`cd RAcountServer`

+For the last stable working demo tag use

+`git checkout vreport0.1`

 Install and activate the enviroment

-`cd RAcountServer`

 `conda env create -f environment.yml`

 In Linux, activate the environment using:

 `source activate RAcount`

+or

+`conda activate RAcount`

 In Windows, use:

 `activate RAcount`

+or

+`conda activate RAcount`

 ## Run
 At the root folder execute: